- Booster Gold

 Issue Notes: This is the second time that Booster has told his own origin story, but this is a more complete description told in the first person.
 There are also changes to the original telling: Booster claims that he started gambling on his games to help his ailing mother.
 He does, however, admit that he didn't stop once she was well.
 In the final issue of Booster Gold, Vol. 1, creator Dan Jurgens admitted that he was unwilling to soften Booster's character to encourage sales, but it would appear that softening Booster's rough edges is exactly what he is doing in this slightly revisionist origin story.

-Issue Reprints: This issue has been collected in 52: The Companion, a selection of stories featuring major characters in the series 52.
+Reprint Notes: This issue has been collected in 52: The Companion, a selection of stories featuring major characters in the series 52.

 Page 3, panel 4